question from a user

 The labs on paper look good, you wouldn't be classified as primary or secondary hypogonadism but could be classified as relative hypogonadism.

-Normally I would say the addition of the HCG might not do much, but with such high base production is may do more than normal.
+Normally the addition of the HCG might not do much, but with such high base production is may do more than normal.
 Is your dose 100mg total weekly or 200mg total weekly split into 2 doses of 100mg?
 I am a bit unsure with the wording.
-If it is 200mg total weekly, then I'd say for someone at your T level that is appropriate.
-If it's 100mg total weekly then it may work out with the HCG as well, though I would think it a bit low for you.
+If it is 200mg total weekly, that's a dose providers often consider appropriate for someone at your T level.
+If it's 100mg total weekly then it may work out with the HCG as well, though the provider overseeing your care may consider it a bit low for you.

-For 100mg total weekly I'd make sure to re-test around weeks 7 or 8 to make sure it's not actually lowering your production by more than it's adding.
+For 100mg total weekly, you'd want to re-test around weeks 7 or 8 to make sure it's not actually lowering your production by more than it's adding.
 For 200mg it should be fine overcoming suppression usually.

 Keep an eye out for Estrogen symptoms at that HCG + Test dosage combined with your higher base, any nipple sensitivity and you should let your provider know so they can give you an AI.

-You'd be the kind of gentleman who could benefit from stand alone Enclomiphene if you didn't want injections, since again your base is high, but I see no reason you couldn't use normal TRT to great result to treat low T symptoms.
+You'd be the kind of gentleman who could benefit from stand alone Enclomiphene if you didn't want injections, since again your base is high, but there's no reason you couldn't use normal TRT to great result to treat low T symptoms.

 Hope that helps!